CSharpM7/Ultimate14/_portfolio/82_pickel.md

 # Changes

-- For axe and pickaxe attacks, only the weapon's head uses the specific material hitboxes.
+- For Uptilt/Upair,Fair and Bair: only the weapon's head uses the specific material hitboxes.
 The handles have the same properties as the wood variant.
-The handle hitbox sizes are often reduced, as that hitbox traditionally takes priority over the sweetspot
+The handle hitbox sizes are also reduced, as that hitbox traditionally takes priority over the sweetspot
 - Up Smash changes are experimental

 | |  |  |